-Fear, Tears, and Summer Camp: One 11-Year-Old’s Quest to See Terminator 2: Judgement Day
+Fear, Tears, and Summer Camp: One 11-Year-Old’s Quest to See Terminator 2: Judgment Day

 We parked.
 I was crying and my parents didn’t understand why.
 We’re seeing that movie you want to see, they said.
 I know, I said, but we missed the showtime.
 To which my parents said, no we didn’t.
 Curious, I gave them a “Tell me more” look.
 Turns out, the theater didn’t keep the same showtimes for every day of the week.
 So, for this day of the week, the times were different than the ones I had memorized.

-We were early and I was about to see Terminator 2: Judgement Day.
+We were early and I was about to see Terminator 2: Judgment Day.

 Advertisement

-Note: This article was edited to the preferred spelling of “Judgment”